jphalimi/PythonForMIC/Doc/library/wave.rst

 .. method:: Wave_write.close()

-   Make sure *nframes* is correct, and close the file if it was opened by :mod:`wave`.
-This method is called upon object collection.
+   Make sure *nframes* is correct, and close the file.
+This method is called upon deletion.

 .. method:: Wave_write.setnchannels(n)